 Shaunti: Well, one of the most important things honestly does come out of that great passage in Philippians, right?
 Because one … and this is actually one of the other secrets.
 There were 12 of these habits that I identified of what these couples were doin’ differently, the happiest couples.
 And one of ‘em was basically, they learned how to talk themselves out of being upset--

 Shaunti: --or being mad or having this weird, you know, icky feeling towards their spouse.

 Jim: So, they choose a more positive--

 And okay, what is it?
-And I was noticing that what the thing was, one of the things that made this big difference is, when they legitimately had an issue, like, "I wish this wasn't an issue."
-And we're working on this real problem with my husband, say, but you know what?
-He's a great dad.
-He's so tired after work and he takes the kids out and plays ball with them and what a huge way he's pouring into his children.
-So, she's choosing to focus on what is lovely, rather than what is legitimately an issue.
-It doesn't mean you ignore the problems, but it does mean that you can completely change how you feel about your whole marriage.
+And I was noticing that what the thing was, one of the things that made this big difference is, when they legitimately had an issue, like, “I wish this wasn’t an issue.”
+And we’re working on this real problem with my husband, say.
+But you know what?
+He’s a great dad.
+He always … he’s so tired after work and he takes the kids out and plays ball with them and what a huge way he’s pouring into his children.
+So, she’s choosing to focus on what is lovely, rather than what is legitimately an issue.
+It doesn’t mean you ignore the problems, but it does mean that you can completely change how you feel about your whole marriage.

-Jim: Well, I like that emphasis, because one, it's rooted biblically and two, it reflects the heart of God.
-You know what we're challenged with, I think, in our culture today, not just in our marriages, but our culture at large, is we're getting more and more and I think too comfortable attacking each other--
+Jim: Well, I like that emphasis, because one, it’s rooted biblically and two, it reflects the heart of God.
+You know what we’re challenged with, I think, in our culture today, not just in our marriages, but our culture at large, is we’re getting more and more and I think too comfortableeach other.

-Jim: --and even in the Christian church, rather than trying to think the best of people while you work out your differences, it's almost even within our Christian orthodoxy, we become so polarized that if you don't do it a certain way, you're no longer a Christian.
-And we're forgetting the principles or what are key, not some of the tactics.
+Jim: And even in the Christian church, rather than trying to think the best of people while you work out your differences, it’s almost even within our Christian orthodoxy, we become so polarized that if you don’t do it a certain way, you’re no longer a Christian.
+And we’re forgetting the principles are what are key, not some of the tactics.